-Activity data for fuel combustion in the Residential sector are given in Table 3.15.
-As can be seen in the table the use of kerosene has increased substantially the last four years.
+Activity data for fuel combustion in the Residential sector is given in Table 3.15.
+The table displays that the use of kerosene increased substantially from 2008 to 2011.
 Kerosene is used in summerhouses but also, to some extent, in the Commercial sector for heating of commercial buildings.
 The usage has been very low over the years and therefore the kerosene utilisation has all been allocated to the Residential sector.
-The increase in usage in the years 2008 to 2011 is believed to be attributed to rapidly rising fuel prices for the Transport sector.
+The increase in usage in the years 2008 to 2011 is believed to be attributed to rapidly rising fuel prices in the Transport sector.
 This has motivated some diesel car owners to use kerosene on their cars as the kerosene does not have CO_2 tax, despite the fact that it is not good for the engine.
+Since 2012 the CO_2 tax covers also kerosene and the use decreased rapidly again.